 If you're trying to master the effortlessly elegant look in your bathroom, allow this one to be your guide.
-With a symphony of textures, there's plenty of dimension and depth while still maintaining a clean, sleek aesthetic.
+There's plenty of dimension and depth with a symphony of textures while still maintaining a clean, sleek aesthetic.
 The marble dresses up the more casual elements—like the exposed wood beams and rug—and the matte black elements throughout the space introduce a more sophisticated edge.
-The real stunner, of course, is that bathtub.
+The real stunner, of course, is that unique bathtub.

 How luxurious does that shower look?
 This bathroom gets a lot right, but we're particularly into the use of contrasting materials that unexpectedly complement each other.
 The wood-paneled ceiling draws upon the cabinets, wall, and the planter, while the marble floors and shower wall tiles work to make the space feel more formal.
 A bathroom plant is a great way to play on the use of all these nature-inspired materials while also freshening things up.

 Swanky: That about sums up this room.
 We love how the bathtub is tucked away into a private corner, making it the perfect spot to soak and unwind after a long day.
 And to state the obvious, the rich, swirling marble tiles completely make the room.
-When all the surfaces and walls function as style opportunities too, you won't have to worry about bringing in personality with meaningless décor.
+When all the surfaces and walls function as style opportunities, you won't have to worry about bringing in personality with meaningless decor.

 The architecture of the space speaks volumes.
 The old-school wooden beams and intricate window panels are reminiscent of Snow White's charming forest abode, while the rest of the elements have a decidedly modern feel.
-And while the modern, clean pieces definitely provide contrast, they're understated enough not to clash and overshadow the architectural bones of the room.
+And while the modern pieces definitely provide contrast, they're understated enough not to clash and overshadow the room's architectural bones.